antlr/intellij-plugin-v4/README.md

 ![Live preview](images/color-prefs.png)

-# Build notes
+# Contributing

 We [moved to Gradle](https://github.com/antlr/intellij-plugin-v4/pull/295) for 1.9.
 To contribute to the project, you need a recent version of IntelliJ IDEA (either Community or Ultimate) with the `Gradle` and `Plugin DevKit` plugins enabled.

 Use `File > Open` and select the `build.gradle` file to import the project.
 Once everything is imported, you can run a sandboxed IDE using the `runIde` task, either from the `Gradle` tool window of from the CLI:

 ```
 cd ~/antlr/code/intellij-plugin-v4